waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 I remove Change Files daily that are older than 7 days, to do that a new cron entry is added to "root" crontab as root of course, the following entry does that:
 ```
-@daily ID=removeCF find /path/to/your/diff -mtime +7 -type f -delete
+@daily ID=rm_OSM_osc find /path/to/your/diff -mtime +7 -type f -delete
 ```

-The ID=removeCF is needed by Dillon Cron as mentioned in update database above, replace /path/to/your/diff path string with your real path.
+The ID=rm_OSM_osc is needed by Dillon Cron as mentioned in update database above, replace /path/to/your/diff path string with your real path.

 #### Log Files And Rotation: